arabic-mubeen/al-mubeen.com/src/en/pages/conventions.md

 title: Conventions
 ---

-The romanization (transliteration) system used on the website is the following:
+The transliteration system used in lessons follows:

 | ث    | ṯ    |
 | ---- | ---- |